Antgitgut/Antgitgut/README.md

 - 👋 Hi, I’m @Antgitgut
-- 👀 I’m interested in programming using Python
+- 👀 I’m interested in programming on Python
 - 🌱 I’m currently learning Python, creating basic scripts, and improving my knowledge in programming skills.
-- 📫 How to reach me?
-This information will be available after filling up my GIT with some useful works.

 <!---
 Antgitgut/Antgitgut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.